aosabook/500lines/contingent/chapter.rst

 Coming from other languages and traditions, one might have expected to see something more like::

-    Graph g = new Graph();
+    Graph g = new ConcreteGraph();
-    Node indexRstNode = new Node("index.rst");
+    Node indexRstNode = new StringNode("index.rst");
-    Node indexHtmlNode = new Node("index.html");
+    Node indexHtmlNode = new StringNode("index.html");
-    Edge indexEdge = new Edge(indexRstNode, indexHtmlNode);
+    Edge indexEdge = new DirectedEdge(indexRstNode, indexHtmlNode);
     g.addEdge(indexEdge);

-with user-defined classes for everything in the system.
+with user-defined classes and interfaces for everything in the system.
-The Python language and community explicitly and intentionally emphasize using simple, generic data structures to solve problems, rather than creating custom classes for every problem we want to tackle.
+The Python language and community explicitly and intentionally emphasize using simple, generic data structures to solve problems, rather than creating custom classes for every minute detail of the problem we want to tackle.
 This is one facet of the notion of “Pythonic” solutions that you may have read about: Pythonic solutions try to minimize syntactic overhead